ericwbailey/ericwbailey.website/source/writing/a11y-is-web-accessibility.md

 The thing is: perfect is static, but the world is dynamic.
 Participating in culture means constantly reevaluating your position in it, and how it affects and is affected by others (see the emergence of [identity-first language](https://thebodyisnotanapology.com/magazine/i-am-disabled-on-identity-first-versus-people-first-language/)).
 This takes work.
 But consider the alternative.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">So much of our language is ableist or othering, and we don&#39;t realize it.
+<blockquote class="twitter-tweet" aria-label="So much of our language is ableist or othering, and we don't realize it.
+I see language in accessibility audits like “the screen reader user”, or even heard someone say “these people” when referring to disabled folks in a conference talk about accessibility. #a11y.
+Tweet by Nicolas Steenhout, posted on June 6, 2019."><p lang="en" dir="ltr">So much of our language is ableist or othering, and we don&#39;t realize it.
 I see language in accessibility audits like &quot;the screen reader user&quot;, or even heard someone say &quot;these people&quot; when referring to disabled folks in a conference talk about accessibility. <a href="https://twitter.com/hashtag/a11y?src=hash&amp;ref_src=twsrc%5Etfw">#a11y</a>
 &mdash; Nicolas Steenhout (@vavroom) <a href="https://twitter.com/vavroom/status/1136774417298542592?ref_src=twsrc%5Etfw">June 6, 2019</a></blockquote><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Allyship